 Several PhD studentships are available at the Institute of Zoology each year.
-Most studentships are funded by UK Research Councils but some come from other funders including overseas universities and charitable foundations (see 'Guidelines for finding a PhD at IoZ' below).
+Most studentships are funded by UK Research Councils but some come from other funders including overseas universities and charitable foundations.

-As an HEFCE-funded research institution, the IoZ cannot award postgraduate degrees in its own right.
+As a Research England-funded research institution, the IoZ cannot award postgraduate degrees in its own right.
 All postgraduate students are co-registered at a University department and have a University supervisor in addition to their IoZ supervisors.

 The IoZ provides additional postgraduate research training, close contact with supervisors, transferable skills development, small research discussion groups and an annual student conference.
 There are also opportunities to mix with leading researchers and students in other London biology departments through the Centre for Ecology and Evolution (CEE).